Avensky/CarHacking/README.md

 ## About

-This project will create a 3-d model render of a tank along simulated gagues along the interface.
+This project will create a 3-d model render of a tank and gagues along the interface.

 The project runs on a Raspberry Pi and simulates a car outputting revs, speed, and fuel consumption(this is shown at a rate that is sped up for functional timing purposes) and displays via the frond end using nodejs, threejs, react, fiber, and socketcan.